-Provide in A3 format to the DAP for approval as follows:
+Provide PDF copies in A4 or A3 format to the DAP for approval as follows:

 - Site plan (1:200 scale) showing:

 - setbacks from all boundaries

 - Building Envelope

-- existing contours
+- Existing contours

-- proposed finished floor levels and site levels
+- Proposed finished floor levels and site levels

-- external features including driveways, paths, fencing and outbuildings
+- External features including driveways, paths, fencing and outbuildings

 - Landscaping

 - House floor plans (1:100 scale)

 - Elevations from four sides (1:100 scale)

 - Schedule of external materials and colours.
 Colour swatches must be provided.

 - Completed Check List (refer Section 8 of Guidelines)

 - Note: internal fit-out details such as kitchens etc. are not required.